jasonsee/react-boilerplate/README.md

-The react-boilerplate is a collection of configuration files and organization conventions designed to ease the process of bootstrapping new javascript heavy web applications at WTA.
+The react-boilerplate is a collection of configuration files and organization conventions designed to ease the process of bootstrapping new javascript heavy web applications.
 It uses [gulp](http://gulpjs.com/) as a build tool and [sass](http://sass-lang.com/) to generate CSS.
 Both tools require some minimal setup.